BUS452 Corruption - Incentives, Disclosure and Liability

 - gauge corruption risks in a market, government sector or organization

-- describe different players' opportunity to reduce the risk of corruption in various contexts
+- describe different players' opportunity to reduce the risk of corruption in business-related contexts

 - understand the ethical dilemmas associated with corruption and become better prepared for confronting them